 The reactions at the encastré support of this cantilever beam can be determined by equilibrium calculations only, so the beam is statically determinate.
 The support provides a vertical reaction and a moment reaction.
 The equilibrium equations I will use are those for vertical equilibrium and moment equilibrium.
 The equilibrium calculations are made easier if I convert the triangularly distributed load in to an equivalent point load.

 View video tutorial for step 1 (pop-up video)

 Step 2: form imaginary cut and draw free body diagram

 In order to be able to calculate the shear force and bending moment at D, I introduce an imaginary cut in to the beam at D. This splits the actual beam in to two imaginary free bodies.
-It also splits the uniformly distributed load in to two, one for each free body.
+It also splits the triangularly distributed load in to two, one for each free body.
 I’ll choose to analyse the left hand section A to D, and draw it’s free body diagram.
-As before, I turn the uniformly distributed load on this section in to an equivalent point load.
+As before, I turn the triangularly distributed load on this section in to an equivalent point load.
 I treat the trapazoidally distributed load on this free body as the sum of a uniformly distributed load and a trangularly distributed load, which is more convenient.